General Electric expects negative cash flow in first quarter 2021: CEO

-CHICAGO (Reuters) - General Electric Co expects a cash outflow in the first quarter of 2021, Chief Executive Officer Larry Culp said at a Barclays Industrial Conference on Tuesday.
+CHICAGO (Reuters) - General Electric Co expects a cash outflow in the first quarter of 2021 despite a year-on-year increase in cash generation, Chief Executive Officer Larry Culp said at a Barclays Industrial Conference on Tuesday.

 Culp said the first three months of the year tends to be the industrial conglomerate’s “softest” quarter.